jcs-instructor/mobtimer/backlog.md

 2022-01-26

+- [x] Revisit tolerance seconds in \*.test.ts files (often 0.1) - but maybe not needed or could be much smaller, e.g., 0.01?
 - [x] Revisit 0.1 in 3 places (2x in mobTimer.ts & once in mockCurrentTime.ts) - maybe can use booleans in some way (\_expired || !\_everStarted --> didn't work...)
 - [x] Clarify nowInSecondsFunc with either comments or renaming in mockCurrentTime.ts
 - [x] Add back test: